Our Patients, Our Approach

 We have treated thousands of patients since our program opened in 1976 and incorporate the feedback of our patients into our clinical experience along with latest research findings to keep our program evidence-based and effective.

-The Johns Hopkins Eating Disorders Program offers a full continuum of care depending on individual need and includes Inpatient, Day Hospital, and Outpatient Treatment and Consultation Services.
+The Johns Hopkins Eating Disorders Program offers a full continuum of care depending on individual need and includes Inpatient, Partial Hospital, Outpatient Treatment, and Consultation (Second Opinion) Services.

 Patients who require intensive treatment are generally admitted to the Inpatient Program and transition to the Partial Hospitalization Program once they have progressed in treatment.

-The Inpatient Program and the Day Hospital are fully integrated, co-located programs and are staffed by the same team, providing the flexibility to adapt intensity of treatment to patient need and to allow for a seamless transition between levels of care.
-In the Day Hospital the treatment focus is centered on relapse-prevention and on preparing patients for the transition to home and to outpatient care.
+The Inpatient Program and the Partial Hospital are fully integrated, co-located programs and are staffed by the same team, providing the flexibility to adapt intensity of treatment to patient need and to allow for a seamless transition between levels of care.
+In the Partial Hospital, the treatment focus is centered on relapse-prevention and on preparing patients for the transition to home and to outpatient care.

 Does our program have published treatment outcomes?